SAT / ACT Prep Online Guides and Tips

 When you actually take the practice tests, be sure to simulate testing conditions by timing yourself and making sure you're familiar with the test format and instructions.
 Like with the SAT, there's no score penalty for wrong answers, so make your best guess on every question.

-Since there are only two official PSAT practice tests currently available, I would recommend saving them until you have done some initial studying.
+Since there are only a few updated official PSAT practice tests currently available, I would recommend saving them until you have done some initial studying.
 Then you can see how effective your studying has been, analyze your results to get a clear sense of your strengths and weaknesses, and readjust your focus as needed.

 Want to improve your PSAT score by 150 points?
 We have the industry's leading PSAT prep program.
 Built by Harvard grads and SAT full scorers, the program learns your strengths and weaknesses through advanced statistics, then customizes your prep program to you so that you get the most effective prep possible.